HK-0712/4507_manus_version/report/3_Design_Patterns.md

 ### 3.3.2 Why I Use It
 For undo functionality, I need to save the state before making changes.
 For example:
-- Before change musician's instrument, save the old instrument
+- Before changing musician's instrument, save the old instrument
-- Before change ensemble name, save the old name
+- Before changing ensemble name, save the old name
 - When user undo, restore the saved state

-Without Memento Pattern, Command classes would need to know internal details of Musician and Ensemble classes, which break encapsulation.
+Without Memento Pattern, Command classes would need to know internal details of Musician and Ensemble classes, which breaks encapsulation.

 ### 3.3.3 How I Implement It